rydmike/theme_demo/README.md

 This Flutter application shows how to use [**FlexColorScheme**](https://pub.dev/packages/flex_color_scheme) together with [**Riverpod**](https://pub.dev/packages/flutter_riverpod) to dynamically change your application theme.
 It uses Riverpod providers to watch light `theme` and `darkTheme` changes in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change the used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).
 The theme settings are persisted locally as they are modified.
 The used local settings persistence implementation can be changed dynamically with the application's user interface.

-This app is used to demonstrate FlexColorScheme and Riverpod concepts, and to provide usage suggestions.
-It is not intended to look pretty or be very useful as an app.
+This app is used to demonstrate **FlexColorScheme** and **Riverpod** concepts, and to provide usage suggestions.
+It is not intended to look extremely beautiful or be very useful as an app.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/theme_demo.gif?raw=true" alt="Theme demo" width="550"/>